-- 1. Drain crankcase oil while engine is hot and refill with a grade of oil that will be required when unit is used again. - 2.
-Prepare the mower deck for storage as follows: - a.)
-Remove mower deck from the unit. - b.)
-Clean underside of mower deck. - c.)
-Coat all bare metal surfaces with paint or light coat of oil to prevent rusting. - 3.
-Clean external surfaces and engine. - 4.
-Prepare engine for storage.
-See engine owner's manual. - 5.
-Clean any dirt or grass from cylinder head cooling fins, engine housing and air cleaner element. - Cover air cleaner and exhaust outlet tightly with plastic or other waterproof material to keep out moisture, dirt and insects. - 7.
-Completely grease and oil unit as outlined in the Lubrication section. - 8.
-Clean up unit and apply paint or rust preventative to any areas where paint is chipped or damaged. - 9.
-Be sure the battery is filled to the proper level with water and is fully charged.
-Battery life will be increased if it is removed, put in a cool, dry place and fully charged about once a month.
-If battery is left in unit, disconnect the negative cable. - 10.
-Drain fuel system completely or add a gasoline stabilizer to the fuel system.
-If you have chosen to use a fuel stabilizer and have not drained the fuel system, follow all safety instructions and storage precautions in this manual to prevent the possibility of fire from the ignition of gasoline fumes.
-Remember, gasoline fumes can travel to distant sources of ignition and ignite, causing risk of explosion and fire.
+- Drain crankcase oil while engine is hot and refill with a grade of oil that will be required when unit is used again. - Prepare the mower deck for storage as follows: - 1.
+Remove mower deck from the unit. - 2.
+Clean underside of mower deck. - 3.
+Coat all bare metal surfaces with paint or light coat of oil to prevent rusting. - · Clean external surfaces and engine. - Prepare engine for storage.
+See engine operator's manual. - Clean any dirt or grass from cylinder head cooling fins, engine housing and air cleaner element. - Cover air cleaner and exhaust outlet tightly with plastic or other waterproof material to keep out moisture, dirt and insects. - Completely grease and oil unit as outlined in the Lubrication section. - Clean up unit and apply paint or rust preventative to any areas where paint is chipped or damaged.